-- A. Drive Operates Improperly - 1.
-Driver is at fault refer to Driver Troubleshooting in this section. - 2.
-System Control is at fault refer to the system elementary diagrams for system logic and control circuits and operating notes. - B. Drive Shuts Down, or Will Not Start - 1.
-Driver card fault lights are indicating refer to Fault Indicating Lights in this section. - 2.
-Driver is at fault refer to Driver Troubleshooting in this section. - 3.
+A. Drive Operates Improperly

+- 1. Driver is at fault refer to Driver Troubleshooting in this section - 2.
+System Control is at fault refer to the system elementary diagrams for system logic and control circuits and operation notes.

+B. Drive Shuts Down, or Will Not Start

+1. Driver card fault lights are indicating - refer to Fault Indicating Lights in this section.

+- 2. Driver is at fault refer to Driver Troubleshooting in this section. - 3.
 System control is at fault refer to the system elementary diagram for system logic and control circuits and operating notes. - 4.
-AC supply fuses or circuit breakers have interrupted, or control pwoer fuses have blown - Disconnect AC power from drive and check AC supply fuses.
+AC supply fuses or circuit breakers have interrrupted, or control power fuses have blown - Disconnect AC power from drive and check AC supply fuses.
 If fuses blown, or if AC breaker tripped, check the converter and inverter modules for faulty SCRs.
 Refer to Converter Troubleshooting and Inverter Module Troubleshooting in this section.
 Also check control fuses.
 If these check out all right, check for defective filter capacitors (See DC Link Filter Troubleshooting in this Section) or for power cable or bus bar shorts in the AC supply, DC link and AC output.
 Also check for grounds in power cables and in motor windings.

-FAULT INDICATING LIGHTS (on driver cards)
+FAULT INDICATING LIGHTS (on Driver cards)

 The IF inverter frequency light and the SYNC inverter synchronized light are not fault lights but indicate operating conditions.
 The IF light should be indicating at all times that the driver is energized, even after a fault.
-Its blinking frequeny indicates the driver operating frequency.
-IOC only - If this is the only fault light that is indicating, an inverter fault has occurred.
-Refer to Inverter Module Troubleshooting in this section.
+Its blinking frequency indicates the driver operating frequency.